Jdville03/oo-ruby-cli-data-gem-walkthrough-creating-a-cli-scraper-gem-v-000/README.md

  * make 'em then make 'em interact then make more!
  * power of objects come from their collaboration
  * dominoes!
- * Onside out development vs outside in
+ * Inside out development vs outside in
    * restaurant analogy - outside in
 * Models views controllers
 * Push to github!